ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 ### PHP-FPM

 This project specifically uses the [PHP 8.0 FastCGI Process Manager](https://www.php.net/manual/en/intro.fpm.php).
-It's an alternative to regular PHP 8.0+ as [PHP-FPM is faster than traditional CGI-based methods](https://www.basezap.com/difference-php-cgi-php-fpm/) and can handle heavier loads, which is useful for high-traffic websites and systems.
+It's an alternative to regular PHP 8.0+ as PHP-FPM is faster than traditional CGI-based methods and can handle heavier loads, which is useful for high-traffic websites and systems[^1].
 Not essential, but nice to have.

 ## Symfony